UbiLab-UW/environment-canada-data-mining/README.md

         table_name: string
             Name of the desired table to get the data.

+        columns: string
+            String containing columns to be selected.
+Default is "*", which means all.

         table_rule: string
             Rule to filter data.
 For instance, if you want all data where